 - The covered preventive services if you don't have risk factors or if your doctor does them more often than recommended.

 - Blood tests called a "general health panel."
-This is a set of tests that includes your blood count and levels of calcium, potassium, thyroid stimulating hormone, and bilirubin in your blood.
+This is a set of tests that includes your blood count and levels of calcium, potassium, thyroid stimulating hormone, bilirubin and others in your blood.

-- Vitamin D test.
+- Vitamin D deficiency screening.
 Doctors may recommend a vitamin D supplement if it could benefit you, even without this test.
-So you may want to consider this route.
+Ask your doctor if the test is important.

-- Adult eye exam (unless you have vision coverage).
+- Comprehensive adult eye exam (unless you have vision coverage).
+A simple vision screening is not typically billed separately from a preventive visit.